Listed alphabetically, by first name.

 With her knowledge of Urdu and Punjabi, Nasreen contributes to the linguistic diversity of our community.
 She also brings her passion for arts and crafts to the Comal Rainbows’ classroom with her skills in knitting, sewing, baking, and gardening.

-Comal Comets Teacher (Three's and Four's)
+Comal Comets Teacher (Pre-K)

 Favorite Book: The Story of Ferdinand the Bull by Munro Leaf